-Here are a few answers to questions we’re asked.
+Here are a few answers to questions we have been asked through the years.

 Can’t find what you’re looking for?
 We are just an email or phone call away so please feel free to reach out.

 Am I really welcome?
 Yes.
 When we say that ‘All are welcome’ we truly mean it.
 We are an ‘Open and Affirming’ church that welcomes all people, regardless of any superficial human-made differences or distinctions.
 Our church family is made up of all kinds of people with a wide array of wonderful gifts they share.

 Can my children participate?
 Children are an important part of our community.
 Please know that we are glad to have them in worship with us.
 It’s fine if they squirm and make a little noise.
 Following ‘Story Time’ (a short reflection geared for our younger ones doing worship), our children usually go downstairs to participate in their own way of being church.
 This often involves singing and craft projects, Bible stories and skits, games and service projects.
 If you feel more comfortable, or they feel nervous or shy, your kids can just remain in worship with you.

 Do you offer something for infants and toddlers?
 Yes.
 We have separate Nursery care staff for infants and toddlers (up to age 4) during our Sunday worship service.
 The nursery is located downstairs and is adjacent to the Sunday School classroom.
 Our nursery has several cribs as well as safe, clean, and age-appropriate toys.
 It is staffed by a team of trained and highly skilled caregivers.
 Toddlers have a spacious play area with many fun, safe, and interactive toys.